-Amend the City Charter to specifically provide a procedure for voting on the contract to purchase the public utility property.

-Secure a vote of the people (with a 3/5 majority) to authorize the acquisition of the public utility.

-Enact an ordinance providing for the newly owned and operated utility.
-The Council is already permitted to do this by Charter after any hearings and procedures otherwise required by law are completed.

-Institute (and complete) condemnation procedures (court process) to determine the value of DTE's franchise.
+- Amend the City Charter to specifically provide a procedure for voting on the contract to purchase the public utility property. - Secure a vote of the people (with a 3/5 majority) to authorize the acquisition of the public utility. - Enact an ordinance providing for the newly owned and operated utility.
+The Council is already permitted to do this by Charter after any hearings and procedures otherwise required by law are completed. - Institute (and complete) condemnation procedures (court process) to determine the value of DTE's franchise.

-b.
+Once the amount that must be paid to DTE as part of that condemnation is known:

+a.
+Secure a vote of the people on contract to purchase the utility property under whatever process the new charter provision provides; and b.
 Authorize the mechanism for funding the compensation to DTE decided in the condemnation process, plus any additional funding necessary to stand up the utility (e.g. approval of new bond debt) under the legal requirements for approving such funding mechanism.